taskcluster/taskgraph/docs/concepts/transforms.rst

 parsed from the YAML files in the kind configuration.
 This data can processed by kind-specific transforms resulting in a "kind specific description".

-From there, it's common for tasks to use the :mod:`job transforms
+From there, it's common for tasks to use the :mod:`run transforms
-<taskgraph.transforms.job>` which provide convenient utilities for things such
+<taskgraph.transforms.run>` which provide convenient utilities for things such
 as cloning repositories, downloading artifacts, caching and much more!
-After these transforms tasks will conform to the "job description".
+After these transforms tasks will conform to the "run description".

 Finally almost all kinds should use the :mod:`task transforms
 <taskgraph.transforms.task>`.
 These transforms massage the task into the
 `Taskcluster task schema`_

-Job Descriptions
+Run Descriptions
 ................

-A job description defines what to run in the task.
+A *run description* defines what to run in the task.
 It is a combination of a ``run`` section and all of the fields from a task description.
 The run section has a ``using`` property that defines how this task should be run; for example, ``run-task`` to run arbitrary commands, or ``toolchain-script`` to invoke a well defined script.
 The remainder of the run section is specific to the run-using implementation.

-The effect of a job description is to say "run this thing on this worker".
-The job description must contain enough information about the worker to identify the workerType and the implementation (docker-worker, generic-worker, etc.).
+The effect of a run description is to say "run this thing on this worker".
+The run description must contain enough information about the worker to identify the workerType and the implementation (docker-worker, generic-worker, etc.).
-Alternatively, job descriptions can specify the ``platforms`` field in conjunction with the ``by-platform`` key to specify multiple workerTypes and implementations.
+Alternatively, run descriptions can specify the ``platforms`` field in conjunction with the ``by-platform`` key to specify multiple workerTypes and implementations.
 Any other task-description information is passed along verbatim, although it is augmented by the run-using implementation.